-There’s over 500 million blogs on the internet, and yet it’s hard to find genuinely useful articles about systemising your business.
+There are over 500 million blogs on the internet, and yet it’s hard to find genuinely useful articles about systemising your business.

 Don’t get me wrong.
-There are an abundance of blogs promising “10 Easy Steps to Systematise Your Business” but let’s face it, these are about as useful as those “10 steps to becoming a millionaire” listicles where tip number 1 is “make lots of money”.
+There is an abundance of blogs promising “10 Easy Steps to Systematise Your Business” but let’s face it, these are about as useful as those “10 steps to becoming a millionaire” listicles where tip number 1 is “make lots of money”.
 Yeah, thanks a lot.

 Moreover, I want to destroy the silly misconception that systems are big, confusing things that take forever to create and are too difficult to manage.